 Any offer of a place at Cardiff Metropolitan University will be subject to you meeting conditions which will be made known to you.
 These conditions may include requirements to obtain or provide evidence of qualifications and satisfy all legal and other requirements to study on your chosen programme.

 These requirements could include health checks, criminal record checks and the provision of immigration details.

 The offer may be conditional or unconditional and will be set out in your offer letter.
 You will also be provided with a programme specification/s for the courses on which you have been offered a place.
-Offers will be made through UCAS for full-time undergraduate applicants and for full-time PGCE teacher training applicants, and via Self-Service and/or by letter for part-time, postgraduate and research applicants.
+Offers are made for Apprenticeship programmes through Self-Service and/or by offer e-mail.

-Applicants will be expected to reply to any offers given.
-For undergraduate and PGCE teacher training applicants the option will be Firm (first choice), Insurance (second choice) or Decline.
-For all other applicants applying through Cardiff Met's Self-Service system, the options are accept or decline.
+Applicants will be expected to reply to any offers given through the Self-Service system by the options accept or decline.